- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 - Fix 3.
 Remount and Reformat Unmountable Seagate External Hard Drive

-Before you go further, try the quick fixes first:
+Before you proceed further, try the quick fixes:

 - Seagate disk is not detected in Disk Utility: see the System Information/System Profiler section.